Reporting

 Do you want to know more about Emissions Reporting?

-There are four types of emissions reporting, a GHG protocol corporate standard created by the World Resources Institute and the World Business Council for Sustainable Development in 2004.
+Emissions can be measured in three main scopes, according to the GHG protocol corporate standard created by the World Resources Institute and the World Business Council for Sustainable Development in 2004.

 It has since become the dominant accounting methodology for greenhouse gases (GHG) emissions reporting.